Protect your military family today. Call: phone icon1-800-522-5221

 You’ve probably covered the basics, such as housing, food, taxes, emergencies, and entertainment in your financial and retirement plan.
 What about long-term care costs?

 Long-term care is an umbrella term referring to a range of personal or health-related services that you might need for an extended amount of time.
 According to Genworth, an insurance company that conducts annual research on the need for and cost of long-term care, 7 out of 10 Americans will need some form of it during their lifetime.
-Research also shows that 20 percent of those who need long-term care will require it for five years or longer.
+Research also shows that approximately 20% of individuals requiring long-term care will need it for five years or longer, with some needing care for much longer as the aging population increases.

 While many military members assume their VA benefits or Medicaid will pay any long-term care costs, most will actually need to purchase long-term care insurance or rely on personal savings to cover the expense.